ama-manu/footballleaguessite/README.md

 Website to display football(soccer) leagues.
-Currently only showing latest matchday of the 1.
-Bundesliga (german).
+Currently only showing latest season of top 3 german leagues.
+Can select matchday.

 To run execute "npm start" from "/frontend".